stacksgov/sips/sips/sip-025/sip-025-sbtc.md

-* We use the fact that PoX pays BTC to STX holders to propose a liveness recovery mechanism, whereby some BTC payouts are repurposed to fulfill peg-out requests should the custodian fail.
+* We use the fact that PoX pays BTC to STX holders to propose a liveness recovery mechanism, whereby some BTC payouts are repurposed to fulfill withdraw requests should the custodian fail.

-* We reward Stackers for staying online to process peg operations by compensating them with BTC via PoX, regardless of the peg's operation volume.
-Stackers are compensated proportional to their signing power on the peg (i.e how many STX they locked) regardless of how many peg transactions they process.
+* We reward Stackers for staying online to process 2-way peg operations by compensating them with BTC via PoX, regardless of the peg's operation volume.
+Stackers are compensated proportional to their signing power on the peg (i.e how many STX they locked) regardless of how many deposit and withdrawal transactions they process.

 By leveraging these properties, sBTC offers the following advantages over the
 state-of-the-art:

-* **If a majority of Stackers are honest, then sBTC remains safe.**  Every BTC peg-out is paired with an equivalent, legitimate request from a wrapped BTC holder, _even if every miner is malicious_.
-This is achieved by ensuring that all Stacking and peg-maintenance operations materialize in all Stacks forks.
+* **If a majority of Stackers are honest, then sBTC remains safe.**  Every BTC withdraw is paired with an equivalent, legitimate request from a wrapped BTC holder, _even if every miner is malicious_.
+This is achieved by ensuring that all Stacking and wallet maintenance operations materialize in all Stacks forks.

 * **If a Byzantine fault-tolerant (BFT) majority of miners are honest, then sBTC remains live**.
-All peg-out requests are eventually fulfilled, _even if every Stacker is malicious_.
-This is because Stackers do not have a say in block production, and Stackers that do not fulfill peg-outs lose their PoX-driven BTC income from miners.
+All withdraw requests are eventually fulfilled, _even if every Stacker is malicious_.
+This is because Stackers do not have a say in block production, and Stackers that do not fulfill withdraws lose their PoX-driven BTC income from miners.

-* **Peg-outs of arbitrary amounts of BTC are fulfilled in a fixed amount of time on the happy path** if both Stackers and miners operate with a BFT honest majority.
-If they do not, then peg-outs of arbitrary amounts of BTC are fulfilled eventually by _redirecting_ Stackers' PoX payouts to fund peg-out requests.
+* **Withdraws of arbitrary amounts of BTC are fulfilled in a fixed amount of time on the happy path** if both Stackers and miners operate with a BFT honest majority.
+If they do not, then withdraws of arbitrary amounts of BTC are fulfilled eventually by _redirecting_ Stackers' PoX payouts to fund withdraw requests.

 To support this, sBTC offers two modes of operation: the Normal mode, and the Recovery mode.
 In **Normal mode**, the sBTC asset is backed 1:1 by BTC sent to a wallet controlled by a large fraction of Stackers, as measured by the fraction of locked STX they represent.
-Each time BTC is sent to this wallet (a peg-in operation), an equal number of sBTC are automatically minted to an address of the sender's choosing.
-Stackers respond to peg-out requests by sending BTC to the requester's Bitcoin address, thereby maintaining the peg.
-The act of responding to peg-out requests automatically destroys the requester's equivalent amount of sBTC on the Stacks chain.
+Each time BTC is sent to this wallet (a deposit operation), an equal number of sBTC are automatically minted to an address of the sender's choosing.
+Stackers respond to withdraw requests by sending BTC to the requester's Bitcoin address, thereby maintaining the peg.
+The act of responding to withdraw requests automatically destroys the requester's equivalent amount of sBTC on the Stacks chain.

 If the Normal mode encounters a liveness failure for any reason (including loss of BTC), the system transitions to a Recovery mode until enough Stackers come back online.
-In **Recovery mode**, a fraction of the PoX payouts are redirected to peg-out requests such that eventually, all outstanding requests will be fulfilled, even if the Stackers _never_ come back online.
+In **Recovery mode**, a fraction of the PoX payouts are redirected to withdraw requests such that eventually, all outstanding requests will be fulfilled, even if the Stackers _never_ come back online.
 While considerably slower than Normal mode, the design of Recovery mode ensures all sBTC can be redeemed so long as the Stacks blockchain and PoX are online.